Can I Eat Expired Frozen Vegetables Unopened Bag?

 Expert Source

-"Frozen vegetables in an unopened bag can be stored safely in the freezer for up to 8-10 months, maintaining their quality if kept at 0°F or below, according to FDA guidelines."
+"Frozen vegetables in an unopened bag can be safely stored in the freezer for up to 8-10 months, maintaining their quality and nutritional value, according to USDA recommendations."

 ✅Fresh Frozen Vegetables Unopened Bag